 The next week, Glen, Russ, and Lucy all reconvened in the conference room.

 Glen started, "Russ, I hope you know what you're doing.
 We wasted an entire week working on your homework; and didn't make one phone call."

-Russ smiled, "It sounds like you made more progress than you did the week before."
+Russ smiled, "It sounds like you made as much progress as you did the week before."

 Glen chuckled, "I guess so.
-I just hope we can get some customers this week."
+I just hope we can get some customers this coming week."

 Russ turned his attention to Lucy, "I'll ask you again, what thought will you have before you make your phone call this coming week?"